 - A half-day program at the world-famous Innocence Project, with lawyers and students learning about their work exonerating prisoners with their groundbreaking use of DNA technology.
-Since the Project's founding at Cardozo School of Law in 1992, nearly 300 innocent people have been exonerated.
+Since the project's founding at Cardozo School of Law in 1992, over 300 innocent people have been exonerated.

 - A mini-Intensive Trial Advocacy Program where students are trained in litigation skills and try out those skills through simulations of aspects of jury trials, including opening statements, direct and cross examinations, summations, etc.

 - Visit to a United States court and judge's chambers